Guide for International Students

 - For the entrance exams, you will have to pass the Learning Potential Test (TSP) or a field-specific test.
-More information about the admission process can be found at this link.
+More information about the admission process for programmes in Czech can be found at this link.

 - The Language Centre can help you obtain a place in the halls of residence of Masaryk University or another university in Brno – please mention that you are interested when applying.
 Please note that the number of places is limited.